top of page

 The signs and symptoms relating to 'candida' are wide and varied and can make it hard to identify.
 Often people think of "thrush' when candida is mentioned.
 This is correct, and vaginal thrush is certainly a very obvious sign of a candida overgrowth.
 However, it can become much more than just a vaginal flora imbalance and overgrowth.
 (Plus, there are other microbes that can cause vaginal issues, which is a whole other post.)
 See the full list of symptoms further down

 Candida albicans is a natural yeast that is often present in the human body.
 When the body’s internal eco system is in balance (or homeostasis) this yeast resides in the body in harmony with other microorganisms.
-The symptoms associated with candida overgrowth occur when the ratio of bacteria in the body gets out of balance allowing the yeast to grow at an alarming rate and essentially take over the healthy microbiomes within the area.
+The symptoms associated with candida overgrowth occur when the ratio of good bacteria in the body gets out of balance allowing the yeast to grow at an alarming rate and essentially take over the healthy microbiomes within the area.

 What causes candida overgrowth?

-• A high intake of sugar
+• A high intake of sugar (from white flour, fruit as well as processed sugar)

 • Antibiotics